 Domestic violence appears to have been widespread.
 In Auckland between 1850 and 1875, 11% of prosecutions for violence were for domestic assaults, and prosecutions represented just a fraction of the assaults that occurred.
-Moreover rape within marriage was not a criminal offence so was not reported.
+Rape within marriage was not a criminal offence, so it was not reported.

 Taking a prosecution